uccser/cs-unplugged/docs/source/author/topics.rst

       learning-outcomes: learning-outcomes.yaml

-- ``curriculum-links`` - The path to the configuration file for curriculum links.
+- ``curriculum-areas`` - The path to the configuration file for curriculum areas.
-  This file lists curriculum links for all topics.
+  This file lists curriculum areas for all topics.

   - For example:

     .. code-block:: yaml

-      curriculum-links: curriculum-links.yaml
+      curriculum-areas: curriculum-areas.yaml

 - ``programming-exercises-structure`` - The path to the configuration file for programming exercises structure.